lukso-network/lsp-smart-contracts/docs/contracts/LSP9Vault/LSP9Vault.md

 function _validateAndIdentifyCaller() internal view returns (bool isURD);
 ```

-Modifier restricting the call to the owner of the contract and the UniversalReceiverDelegate
+Internal method restricting the call to the owner of the contract and the UniversalReceiverDelegate

 <br/>